WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 ## surf

-Avoid using to refer to the action of browsing.
+Avoid using *surf* to refer to the action of browsing.

 ## SVG